 Tolgus Calciner 2013: I have been driving past the Tolgus Calciner for many years without stopping again so I thought one day I would park up and have a wander around again with the cameras.
 I had not visited the site since the early 1990’s.
 This unique survivor has suffered over the years with the weather taking its toll, thieves have removed the doors to the ovens and the temporary structure attached has all but collapsed.

 The site is a Scheduled Ancient Monument it would be nice to see it treated as such and receive some much needed renovation.

-Early morning is the best time for photographs when the sun is full on the Calciner.
+Tolgus Calciner 2013.1 – Early morning is the best time for photographs when the sun is full on the Calciner.
 The main structure is still in fair condition.
 The Arsenic Flue leading to a chimney runs up the hill behind the building.

-Tolgus Calciner 2013.2 – Sadly the structure protecting the ovens has suffered over the years.
+Tolgus Calciner 2013.2 – Sadly the structure protecting the oven stoke holes has suffered over the years.

-An image of the corner of the Calciner structure showing the extensive bracing on the outside to strengthen the stonework against the heat.
-The blockwork is generally in good condition, however much of the mortar requires some attention.
+Tolgus Calciner 2013.5 – An image of the corner of the Calciner structure showing the extensive bracing on the outside to strengthen the stonework against the heat.
+The block work is generally in good condition, however much of the mortar requires some attention.
 Also to be seen on the wall is an electrical feed.

 Tolgus Calciner 2013.9 – This was taken standing at the rear of the structure looking towards the oven doors, with the state of the supporting beams safety should be considered before access, it will not be long before it has all collapsed.

-Access to the second level was possible, as the entry door was standing open.
+Tolgus Calciner 2013.11 – Access to the second level was possible, as the entry door was standing open.
 This image shows the funnel which would have fed the ore onto the rotating hearth below where the impurities were roasted out.
 The roof had suffered in many places and the damp was starting to take a hold.
 The place was covered in graffiti testament to the locals who regularly visit, but in all fairness vandalism was not really an issue, it is just time and neglect.